TiffyB/Tic-Tac-Toe-with-Sockets/README.md

-# Invitae Coding Challenge
+# Tic Tac Toe with Sockets

-## Problem Description
+## Description
-Create a web application that allows two users to play tic-tac-toe.
-Use a duplex communication channel such as websockets so that player moves are broadcast to their opponent.
-The application should allow two users to "sign-in" and play against each other.
-Assignment of which player is 'X' vs 'O' can be arbitrary.
-The application should track moves and the state of the board until a player wins.
-Invalid moves and out of turn moves should not be allowed.
+This web application allows two users to play tic-tac-toe against each other.
+Websockets are used to broadcast each player's move to their opponent.
+To start, a user must sign in.
+An option is provided for a player to start a new game or join an existing game.
+Moves are tracked until either a player wins or there is a tie followed by an option to reset the game.
+Invalid moves and out-of-turn moves are not permitted by the game.

 ## Usage